-The Serious Injury Program (SIP) is in place to provide seriously injured workers with the specialized treatment, equipment, and services they need to maximize their recovery of function and quality of life.
+The Serious Injury Program provides people who have been seriously injured at work with the specialized treatment, equipment and services they need to enable their functional recovery and enhance their quality of life.

-- Injured workers with the following injuries or circumstances
+- Any of the following injuries or conditions:

-- Major amputations - major amputations include those whose NEL assessment indicates bodily impairment of 60% or greater.
+- Major amputations, such as those where the person's non-economic loss (NEL) assessment indicates bodily impairment of 60 per cent or more.
 Other than shoulder disarticulation, this would generally result from amputation beyond that of a single limb.

-- Burns that required the worker to be transferred to a major burn unit.
+- Burns that required the injured person to be transferred to a major burn unit.

-- Brain injuries that require major cognitive interventions, prevent the worker’s living independently or the handling of the worker’s own affairs
+- Brain injuries that require major cognitive interventions, prevent the injured person from living independently or handling their own affairs

-- Serious crushing injuries to chest, abdomen, or pelvis such as those requiring transfer to a major trauma hospital
+- Serious crushing injuries to chest, abdomen, or pelvis such as those that require transferring the person to a major trauma hospital

 For additional information, refer to For Families: A resource guide for seriously injured workers and their families (PDF).
 You may also want to connect with Threads of Life, a not-for-profit organization that supports families who’ve lost a loved one to a workplace injury or illness.
 They offer programs and resources, including online workshops led by a grief counsellor.